awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_dockerpreconfig.walkthrough.md

 **To deploy your application to Elastic Beanstalk**

 1. In your application's root folder, rename the `Dockerfile` to `Dockerfile.local`\.
 This step is required for Elastic Beanstalk to use the `Dockerfile` that contains the correct instructions for Elastic Beanstalk to build a customized Docker image on each Amazon EC2 instance in your Elastic Beanstalk environment\.
+**Note**
+You do not need to perform this step if your `Dockerfile` includes instructions that modify the platform version's base Docker image\.
+You do not need to use a `Dockerfile` if your `Dockerfile` includes only a `FROM` line to specify the base image from which to build the container\.
+In that situation, the `Dockerfile` is redundant\.

 1. Create an application source bundle\.
 For more information, see [Create an Application Source Bundle](applications-sourcebundle.md)\.